How Walsall Council deals with noise complaints

 If the problem continues, you can submit evidence to us.
 This can be done through creating:

 We can then investigate the issue.
-One of our community enforcement officers may visit your property to witness the noise and assess your living arrangements.
+Our officers may visit your property to witness the noise and assess your living arrangements.

 We'll then contact the person or business making the noise and share your evidence with them.
 We won't identify who lodged the complaint, but it will likely be obvious to them.